 Paddling at night

-Now that the clocks have gone back the Wednesday night club paddles have finished for the winter and will start up again in the spring.
+When the clocks have gone back the Wednesday night club paddles will finish for the winter and will start up again in the spring.

-Hamptoneers of course still go out paddling after dark but in informal groups – not as regular official club trips, although there are some organised club night paddles – see below.
+Hamptoneers of course still go out paddling after dark but in informal groups – not as regular official club trips, although there are some organised club night paddles.

 Paddling after dark can be a great experience on a calm night with the reflections of boat and street lights it can be very tranquil.
 But there are a few extra precautions to take:-